docQodly/docs/docs/studio/pageLoaders/states.md

 ## Setting a Default State

-In webform management, defining a `Default State` is critical for ensuring that the webform displays the most appropriate view when first accessed by a user.
+In Page management, defining a `Default State` is critical for ensuring that the Page displays the most appropriate view when first accessed by a user.

 ### What is a Default State?

-The `Default State` is the state that a webform will display upon initial load, before any user interaction or conditions are met.
+The `Default State` is the state that a Page will display upon initial load, before any user interaction or conditions are met.

 ### Setting a Default State